map1taa/pedirplatos/replit.md

 - **Form Optimization**: Reduced form field sizes and spacing in product management
 - **Default Quantity Behavior**: Items start at 0 quantity with validation preventing empty cart additions
 - **Database Migration**: Successfully migrated from in-memory storage to PostgreSQL with simplified schema
-- **User Interface Language**: Complete Japanese language interface throughout the application
+- **Spanish Localization**: Complete Spanish language interface throughout the application
+  - All user-facing text converted from Japanese to Spanish
+  - Form validation messages translated to Spanish
+  - Navigation, buttons, and labels fully localized
+  - Error messages and toast notifications in Spanish